Motion

 The mechanical equations are not considered.

-It's necessary to define:
+It is necessary to define:

-• initial Speed at t = 0s
+• Initial speed at t = 0s

 • Imposed speed